awsdocs/amazon-emr-management-guide/doc_source/UsingEMR_TerminateJobFlow.md

    For more information on using Amazon EMR commands in the AWS CLI, see [https://docs.aws.amazon.com/cli/latest/reference/emr](https://docs.aws.amazon.com/cli/latest/reference/emr)\.

-## Terminate a Cluster Using the API<a name="emr-dev-terminate-job-flow-api"></a>
+## Terminate a cluster using the API<a name="emr-dev-terminate-job-flow-api"></a>

 The `TerminateJobFlows` operation ends step processing, uploads any log data from Amazon EC2 to Amazon S3 \(if configured\), and terminates the Hadoop cluster\.
 A cluster also terminates automatically if you set `KeepJobAliveWhenNoSteps` to `False` in a `RunJobFlows` request\.

 You can use this action to terminate either a single cluster or a list of clusters by their cluster IDs\.

 For more information about the input parameters unique to `TerminateJobFlows`, see [ TerminateJobFlows](https://docs.aws.amazon.com/ElasticMapReduce/latest/API/API_TerminateJobFlows.html)\.
-For more information about the generic parameters in the request, see [Common Request Parameters](https://docs.aws.amazon.com/ElasticMapReduce/latest/API/CommonParameters.html)\.
+For more information about the generic parameters in the request, see [Common request parameters](https://docs.aws.amazon.com/ElasticMapReduce/latest/API/CommonParameters.html)\.